Wisdom Teeth Removal

 Recovery from Wisdom Teeth Extraction

-Post-op soreness can typically be managed with over-the-counter medications, however all medication options will be discussed ahead of your surgery to ensure that you have adequate pain relief at home as the anesthesia wears off.
+Post-op soreness can typically be managed with over-the-counter medications; however, all medication options will be discussed ahead of your surgery to ensure that you have adequate pain relief at home as the anesthesia wears off.
+Be sure to talk to your oral surgeon about any concerns you may have.

 The most common complication following a tooth extraction, “dry socket”, occurs when the blood clot in an extraction site becomes dislodged or never develops properly.
 This can happen for a variety of reasons, including smoking and straw use, improper home-care such as vigorous rinsing, and unknown infections.
 If you have symptoms of dry socket, please call our office immediately so that we can get you proper care and pain control.
 Dry socket symptoms typically appear several days after your surgery, and may include: